aruppert/quizz.me/README.md

 ## Installation

-Just run:
+Clone the repo and just run:

 ```
  npm install
 ```

-The script should automatically install the client.
-If something goes wrong:
+The script should automatically install the client side, too.
+If something goes wrong try:

 ```
 cd client